lamondlab/pyctk/readme.txt

 2. ctkBinaryFileDescriptor: commented out until I work out how to install binutils (<bfd.h>).
 3. ctkCallback: effectively useless until I work out how to SIPify function pointers.
 4. ctkCorePythonQtDecorators: omitted as is seems somewhat cyclical to allow Python -> C++ -> Python!
-5. ctkDependencyGraph: need to re-disable copy constructors (once I work out how to do this!).
-6. ctkDependencyGraph: need to work out how to pass std::list<int> as function argument.
+5. ctkDependencyGraph: need to work out how to pass std::list<int> as function argument.
-7. ctkException: is there any point in exposing this to Python?
+6. ctkException: is there any point in exposing this to Python?
-8. ctkHighPrecisionTimer: not wrapped as not exported.
+7. ctkHighPrecisionTimer: not wrapped as not exported.
-9. ctkLogger: wrapped but deprecated.
+8. ctkLogger: wrapped but deprecated.